+Statistical tests.
 In all studies, a minimum of three independent experiments was performed.

-Data are presented as the mean \pm SE and were compared for statistical significance by unpaired, two-tailed t-test analysis (Gould, 2002).
-P < 0.05 was considered significant.
+Data are presented as the mean \pm SE and were compared for statistical significance by unpaired, two-tailed t-test analysis (Gould 2002).
+P values <0.05 were considered significant.